Table of Contents

 2. Exercise regularly

-What’s most important is starting off whatever exercise regimen you choose slowly to allow the body to adjust.
-Stamina and lower cortisol and stress levels will definitely improve over time.
+What’s most important is slowly starting a new exercise routine to allow the body to adjust.
+Stamina, hormone, and stress levels will all improve over time.

 Maintaining a healthy diet of lean proteins, fresh vegetables and fruits is an excellent way to reduce cortisol.
 These are foods that help the body sustain exercise and recover from workouts.